mrjk/jeznet-veewee/README.txt

+# Run in this directory, or append at the end of each commmand:
+# --workdir=/home/jez/prj/veewee -f

 # See definitions
 veewee kvm list
-time veewee kvm build 'centos-7-jzn' --workdir=/home/jez/prj/veewee -f
+time veewee kvm build 'centos7-jzn' -f time veewee kvm build 'debian8-jzn' -f

 # Create new template